ketivee-org/RipkaAI/README.md

 This project employs a suite of six advanced AI models, each designed for specialized tasks:

-1. **Sarthi AI**: The main AI for interacting with users, handling natural language processing (NLP) to generate large contexts, write code, manage documents, solve mathematical problems, analyze medical data, and much more.
+1. **RipkaAI**: The main AI for interacting with users, handling natural language processing (NLP) to generate large contexts, write code, manage documents, solve mathematical problems, analyze medical data, and much more.
 2. **AAdi AI**: Specializes in image and video generation by combining its capabilities with 3D modeling from Yug AI.
 3. **Yug AI**: Creates 3D models and environments, bringing unparalleled precision to creative and industrial applications.
 4. **Arth AI**: Revolutionizes sound design and music creation with advanced MIDI pattern generation and song sampling.